Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 2. Cementless fixation.

-3. Hybrid type of fixation of the prosthesis.
+3. Hybrid type of prosthesis fixation.

 Reviews about each individual prosthesis are quite different, so it is recommended to collect as much information as possible before replacing the hip joint.

-A hip endoprosthesis can be:
+A hip joint endoprosthesis can be:

 • total;

-• unipolar.
+• single-pole.

 When does a patient need endoprosthetics?